Xiaomi Mi A2, Mi A2 Lite With Dual Rear Cameras Launched

 This New Nintendo Switch Game Really Plays Best on an 8-Year Old Console

-Xiaomi has finally launched the Mi A2 and Mi A2 Lite at its 'Global Launch' event in Spain, and the two smartphones come with vertically stacked dual rear camera setups, AI camera features, and run on stock Android 8.1 Oreo.
-Part of the Android One initiative by Google, the phones are certified to offer an optimised stock Android experience, and receive timely software and security update.
-They do not feature Xiaomi's own custom Android ROM - MIUI - unlike other Xiaomi phones.
+Mi A2 and Mi A2 Lite smartphones have been launched at the Xiaomi global launch event in Spain.
+The event was focused on Europe but the company did reveal that Mi A2 will be launched in India, while Mi A2 Lite will not hit the shelves in the country.
+The highlight of the two smartphones, apart from the stock Android 8.1 Oreo, are the vertically aligned dual rear cameras and the battery optimisations that the company claims ensure day-long battery life.
+And as part of the Android One initiative by Google, the phones will receive timely software and security update.
 The Mi A2 is the successor of the Mi A1 smartphone launched last year in India as the first Android One smartphone from Xiaomi.
 Like the Mi A1 was the Android One variant of the Mi 5X, the Mi A2 is the Android One variant of the Mi 6X.
-The Mi A2 Lite on the other hand sports more basic specifications.
+The Mi A2 Lite, on the other hand, sports more modest specifications.

 Xiaomi has decided to price the Mi A2 at EUR 249 (roughly Rs.
 20,100) for the 4GB RAM/ 32GB storage model, EUR 279 (roughly Rs.
 22,500) for the 4GB RAM/ 64GB storage model, and EUR 349 (roughly Rs.
 28,100) for the 6GB RAM/ 128GB storage model.
 The Mi A2 Lite price starts at EUR 179 (roughly Rs.
 14,400) for the 3GB RAM/ 32GB storage mode, EUR 229 (roughly Rs.
 18,400) for the 4GB RAM/ 64GB storage.
 Both smartphones will go on sale from August 10 in Spain via Mi.com, authorized Mi Stores, and channel partners such as Amazon.es and AliExpress.
 It will become available slightly earlier in France (July 27) and Italy (August 8).
 Both Mi A2 and Mi A2 Lite will be available in Black, Blue, and Gold colour options.